 The International Employment Coordinator works with UT Arlington departments and colleges to serve the many scholars and employees from abroad who visit our campus in order to lecture, teach, conduct research, and perform other work activities.
 The International Specialist is responsible for the processing of UT Arlington's H-1B temporary nonimmigrant worker visas and the University's sponsorship of foreign national employees for permanent resident status.

-UT Arlington departments and colleges are encouraged to contact the International Employment Specialist with questions or concerns.
-Current UT Arlington employees are also encouraged to contact the International Specialist with questions or concerns regarding their current nonimmigrant/immigrant status.
+UT Arlington departments and colleges are encouraged to contact the International Employment Coordinator with questions or concerns.
+Current UT Arlington employees are also encouraged to contact the International Employment Coordinator with questions or concerns regarding their current nonimmigrant/immigrant status.
 However, the International Specialist will not discuss permanent residency sponsorship with current employees until the Specialist has been formally requested to initiate the sponsorship process by the department or college.

 Arlington, TX 76019